 The cause of ET is currently unknown.
 It is thought to be related to abnormal functioning of the part of the brain called the cerebellum or a chemical in the brain called GABA; however, no specific brain abnormalities have been confirmed.
-Although a large percentage of persons with ET have a family history of the disorder, a specific gene for ET has not been identified and therefore no genetic test for ET is currently available.
-In fact, not everyone who has a family member with ET develops ET.
-This suggests the possible influence of some not yet identified environmental factors.
+Although a large percentage of persons with ET have a family history of the disorder, a specific gene for ET has not been identified, and therefore no genetic test for ET is currently available.
+Many patients have no family history, so researchers are also searching for possible environmental factors.